kentsay/ASL-MQ/README.md

 Advanced Systems Lab Project
 ======

-The goal of this project is to develop a message passing middleware platform supporting persistent queues and a simple message format.
+The goal of this project is to develop, performance evaluation, and modeling of a message passing middleware platform supporting persistent queues and a simple message format.
 The idea is to build a simpler version of systems such as Apache ActiveMQ, IBM MQ Series, or JBoss Messaging.
 We used Java as the programming language and PostgreSQL as the database.

-There are three layer in this system: client, message middleware and the database.
+There are three layers in this system: client, message middleware and the database.
 The basic functionality the system support is as follows:

 1. Messaging
   * Clients can create and delete queues